Ditching single-use items isn’t just about waste—it’s about choosing better materials, better value, and better impact.

 We recommend the Saalt Soft Cup, which is their softest, most flexible and supple design yet.

 Certified B Corp Saalt commits 2% of their yearly revenue to period care in regions with the most need, plus they help fund a variety of initiatives in menstrual health, education, and sustainability.
+They now also sell reusable period underwear.

 Price Range: $15–$25